almariah/k8s-metadata-injector/README.md

 * Ensure that MutatingAdmissionWebhook admission controllers are enabled.
 * Ensure that the admissionregistration.k8s.io/v1beta1 API is enabled.

 **Warning:** The `webhook-create-signed-cert.sh` and `webhook-patch-ca-bundle.sh` scripts will use `kubectl` default context.
 So if there are multiple clusters configured in kubeconfig, then you have to change the default context to the cluster where `k8s-metadata-injector` will be deployed.
+Also, it is recommended to update to the latest version of `kubectl`

 First generate and deploy the required certificate for `k8s-metadata-injector` as follow: